primesoft-group/oneconnexx-docs/_pages/setup/en/alerting.md

 * ocx-alertingservice.7z

-Copy the required installation package to the server in the directory *&lt;Drive&gt;:\OneConnexx\Install* .
+Copy the required installation package to the server in the directory *&lt;Drive&gt;:\OneConnexx\Install*.

-Extract the contents of the installation package to *&lt;Drive&gt;:\OneConnexx\AlertingService* .
+Extract the contents of the installation package to *&lt;Drive&gt;:\OneConnexx\AlertingService*.

-When you first install the file *OneConnexx.AlertingService.exe.config.sevitec* in *OneConnexx.AlertingService.exe.config* rename.
+When you install the alerting service for the first time, rename the file *OneConnexx.AlertingService.exe.config.sevitec* to *OneConnexx.AlertingService.exe.config*.

 This creates the following directory structure: